MrPandragon/STUBRIN/README.md

 This code repository proposes two indexing methods, STUM and STUBRIN, which aim to improve the query performance and update performance of spatially learnt indexes, and builds on our previous work on SLIBS and SLBRIN.

-1. Basic Structure for Spatial Learned Index，SLIBS: A spatial learned index using first dimensionality reduction and then construction of a unidimensional learned index can be seen in detail in Wang Lijun's PhD thesis
+1. Basic Structure for Spatial Learned Index，SLIBS: A spatial learned index using first dimensionality reduction and then construction of a unidimensional learned index
-2. Spatial Learned Block Range Index，SLBRIN: Optimise SLIBS using space partitioning method and block range index structure to improve query performance in external memory space,《SLBRIN: A Spatial Learned Index Based on BRIN》](https://www.mdpi.com/2220-9964/12/4/171).
+2. Spatial Learned Block Range Index，SLBRIN: Optimise SLIBS using space partitioning method and block range index structure to improve query performance in external memory space
-3. Tempo-Spatial updatable Spatial Learned Index，STUSLI: Optimisation of SLIBS using spatio-temporal sequence prediction algorithm to improve the query performance and update performance of the update process.
+3. Spatial-Tempo Updatable Method，STUM: Optimisation of SLIBS using spatio-temporal sequence prediction algorithm to improve the query performance and update performance of the update process.
-4. Updatable Spatial Learned Block Range Index，STUBRIN: Optimisation of SLBRIN using TSUM to complement its strengths and focus on inefficient updating due to inefficient model construction.
+4. Spatial-Tempo Updatable Learned Block Range Index，STUBRIN: Optimisation of SLBRIN using STUM to complement its strengths and focus on inefficient updating due to inefficient model construction.

 ## Content